10 Easiest College Majors That Will Make You a Living Wage

 #8 Psychology

+Psychology remains one of the most popular and easiest college majors for students interested in human behavior.
 As a psychology major, you can expect to earn a living wage in a number of different settings.
 Clinical psychologists typically earn the highest salaries, followed by industrial-organizational psychologists and counseling psychologists.

-With a bachelor’s degree in psychology, you can expect to earn an average salary of $81,040 per year with the right job placement.
+With a bachelor’s degree in psychology, you can expect to earn an average salary of $94,310 per year with the right job placement.
 Furthermore, being school psychologists and child development specialists round out the top five earners in the field.

 #9 Sociology